 - Calicivirus: Like Myxoma virus, it was introduced to control wild rabbits.
 This one kills rabbits very quickly, usually within 2 days, but fortunately there is a vaccine.
-We strongly recommend that all rabbits be vaccinated for calicivirus at 10-12 weeks of age, then annually at their annual health check.
+We strongly recommend that all rabbits be vaccinated for calicivirus at 10-12 weeks of age, then every 6 months after.
+We also include this in their annual health check.

 - Pasteurellosis: This is caused by a bacteria which forms abscesses that are very difficult to treat and can be in bone, skin, nose and almost anywhere.
 Abscesses often affect the balance part of the ear and cause severe loss of balance.
 One problem with treatment is that some antibiotics upset the bacteria in the intestines and make rabbits sick.